Vandivier/goofy-slot-machine/README.md

 ## Running the App

+I suggest you build the app statically for prod deployment, like:

 `cd be && npm run build-and-start`

+For development, you might like to run the front and back ends seperately, like:

+`cd be && yarn serve`

+`cd ui && yarn start`

 ## TODO

-1. convert server to TS
-2. deploy app somewhere
-3. add more testing
+1. add more testing
-4. add dark mode
-5. bing bong easter egg if u click exclamation point
+2. bing bong easter egg if u click exclamation point
    - add state for isRolling which disables lever until roll complete
    - isRolling disable fails when in bing bong mode (you can rapid click)
+3. deploy app somewhere
+4. add dark mode